Pusher (tennis): Mental approach

 Players should try to never let the pusher see them being frustrated.
 Pushers play with the mentality that, "It's a lot more frustrating to make a mistake than to have an opponent hit a brilliant shot that no one could have gotten."
 A pusher's mental game is key to his or her success, and an opponent who is obviously tired and angry will make the pusher more confident.
 Players should try to stay calm and focused to outlast and beat pushers.

 Timed aggression

-Most pushers hit few winners and do not have good passing shots, so their opponents can wait for the perfect ball to attack.
-Being aggressive on the second serve is also effective as it could be the only short ball the pusher will hit during the whole rally.
-Because many of the pusher's balls float deep, have backspin, or very little pace, their opponents recognize the importance of moving to the ball quickly, as the pusher wants them to be lazy when approaching their shots.
-Getting to the ball early allows players to hit balls on the rise, generating more pace and making the ball harder to return.
+Employing timed aggression is another viable approach.
+Since pushers tend to hit few winners and lack proficient passing shots, opponents can bide their time, waiting for the opportune moment to launch an attack.
+Exhibiting aggression when faced with a second serve is particularly effective, as it may represent the only instance during the rally where the pusher hits a shorter ball.
+Given that many of the pusher's shots possess deep trajectory, backspin, or limited pace, opponents recognize the importance of swiftly moving towards the ball.
+The pusher seeks to exploit any laziness in shot approach, and reaching the ball early enables players to strike balls on the rise, generating additional pace and rendering the return more challenging.